How to choose the right hearing protection at work

 Choosing the right hearing protection is an important noise risk control measure but that means finding protection which is suitable for the specific noise risk, not always getting the strongest protectors available.

-This is some guidance on the process for hearing protection selection and managing its use following a noise assessment, along with a library of the more detailed guidance articles expanding on specific aspects of hearing protection use at work.
+This is some guidance on the process for hearing protection selection following a noise assessment, along with a library of the more detailed guidance articles expanding on specific aspects of hearing protection use at work.

-Also includes some free tools to help with identifying the correct hearing protection to use, including identifying what SNR is most suitable for your noise risk, or listing specific types of hearing protection which could suit.
+Included below are some free tools to help with identifying the correct hearing protection, including what SNR is most suitable for your noise risk and a hearing protection selector tool which allows you to enter a noise level and it will list some suitable hearing protectors by name and type.

 What are the employer’s obligations for hearing protection?